Local Community Links

 Through CTiC, St Paul's has been involved in Robes since 2011, providing shelter and meals once a week for several months in our church hall.
 In 2019/20 Robes looked after 98 guests who would otherwise have slept rough at different venues with local volunteers providing food, shelter and support.

-In the winter of 2021/22 St Paul’s supported the guests of the Robes Project on Monday evenings from 17 January until 28 March 2022, a total of 11 weeks.
-There are 18 guests and because of the current Covid-related difficulties of hosting them in individual churches and church halls, they are accommodated in a hostel in Canary Wharf.
+In the winter of 2021/22 St Paul’s supported the guests of the Robes Project on Monday evenings from 17 January until 28 March 2022.
+There were 18 guests and because of the Covid-related difficulties of hosting them in individual churches and church halls, they are accommodated in a hostel in Canary Wharf and St Paul's provided them with food vouchers.